OsamaSobhy2006/Ecommerce-Database-SQLite/DESIGN.md

 Products that can be purchased
 Orders created by users
-Order items that represent products inside an order
+Order items that represent products inside an order Address represents physical addresses associated with users.
+Payment represents a payment transaction associated with an order.

 The database supports:
 Creating users and products